-Prof. Rujivacharakul received her doctorate from UC Berkeley (2006), where she was trained in architectural history, intellectual history, and cultural anthropology.
-She has also published on Sino-European architectural and intellectual history, the production of knowledge, history of collecting, and theories of things and material culture.
+Professor Vimalin Rujivacharakul received her Ph.D. from UC Berkeley (2006), where she was trained in architectural history, intellectual history, and cultural anthropology.
+She has also published on Sino-European architectural and intellectual history, the production of knowledge, the history of collecting, and theories of things and material culture.
 Her current research examines the construction of world architectural discourse in visual and textual representations.

-She is a recipient of numerous prestigious awards, including fellowships from the Institute for Advanced Study (IAS, Princeton), the Getty Research Institute (Los Angeles), the Needham Research Institute (Cambridge, UK), and the Social Science Research Council-Japan Foundation for the Promotion of Sciences, as well as grants from the Chiang Ching-kuo Foundation, the Graham Foundation for Advanced Studies in the Fine Arts.
+She is a recipient of numerous prestigious awards, including fellowships from the Institute for Advanced Study (Princeton), the Getty Research Institute (Los Angeles), the Needham Research Institute (Cambridge, UK), and the Social Science Research Council-Japan Society for the Promotion of Science, as well as grants from the Chiang Ching-kuo Foundation and the Graham Foundation for Advanced Studies in the Fine Arts.

-In 2011-2012, she is on leave at the Institute for Advanced Study.
-In 2013, she is on leave at Aoyama Gakuin University and the University of Tokyo, under the auspice of the SSRC-JSPS fellowship.
+In 2011-2012, she was on leave at the Institute for Advanced Study.
+In 2013, she was on leave at Aoyama Gakuin University and the University of Tokyo, under the auspices of the SSRC-JSPS fellowship.

 Architecturalized Asia: Mapping the Continent through History (University of Hong Kong Press, in production); co-edited with Hazel Hahn, Ken Tadashi Oshima, and Peter Christensen.